CodingRule/blog/site/index.md

 ---

 Welcome to ErtixNodes!
 ErtixNodes is a free vps hosting.
-We currenly work via Discord.
-To get your free vps, follow the instructions below!

-Join the discord server
-Go to the #cmds channel
-Execute the /create command
-Wait a few minutes
-Connect to your vps via the details the bot sends you Activate your vps by following the instructions given Use your vps for learning :D
-Join the discord server now!
+If you want a free vps, you can follow the guide: [How to get a free vps?](/free-vps)

+This website contains a lot of tutorials, all listed in the navigation above.